tcrundall/python-project-template/README.md

 pre-commit run --all-files
 ```

-Now this will be run on all new commits, rejecting any that fail and auto fixing that which it can.
+Now this will be run on all new commits, rejecting any that fail and auto fixing those which it can.